oracle/python-cx_Oracle/doc/src/connection.rst

     database server.
 If not specified, an unused port will be selected by the database.

-    The qos argument specifies quality of service options.
+    The qos parameter specifies quality of service options.
 It should be one or more of the following flags, OR'ed together:
     :data:`cx_Oracle.SUBSCR_QOS_RELIABLE`,
     :data:`cx_Oracle.SUBSCR_QOS_DEREG_NFY`,